OFFIS-mosaik/mosaik/docs/installation.rst

    before that exception there was the output *Successfully installed PYPOWER mosaik-csv mosaik-householdsim ...*, everything is okay.

-   The web visualisation shows the demo in your `browser`__.
+   The web visualisation shows the demo in your browser: http://localhost:8000.
    You can click the nodes of the topology graph to show a timeline of their values.
    You can also drag them around to rearrange them.

    You can cancel the simulation by pressing :kbd:`Ctrl-C`.
 More exceptions